Bundled steel bars are safely stacked in yellow bar rack inside a warehouse.

 Hardness

-Hardness is measured by pushing a shaped probe against the surface with a set force.
-The size of the indentation is inversely proportional to the hardness of the steel.
+Hardness is measured by pressing a probe against the surface with a set force.
+The size of the indentation is inversely proportional to hardness.
+Steel hardness is often reported in terms of the Rockwell C hardness scale (HRC).

 Operating Environment